-In order to investigate the effect of convergence and completeness of RMOP data for opacities calculations, complete sets of relativistic distorted wave calculations are carried out for Fe XVII and Fe XVIII to compare with and topup the 218CC and 276CC BPRM calculations, respectively.
-Bound state levels are matched between BPRM and RDW calculation by comparing quantum numbers J, π , energy, and cross sections.
-With such level correspondence, BPRM photoionization cross sections in the higher energy region are extended by scaled RDW data, and contribution from other core configurations up to n = 6 is added, to examine the effect of convergence over and above the $n \leq 4$ BPRM data.
-Higher bound state levels are also included with photoionization cross sections due to all core configurations up to n = 6.
-Oscillator strength data corresponding to the additional levels are also topped-up, with contribution from bound-bound and bound-quasibound transitions.
+In order to investigate the effect of convergence and completeness of RMOP data for opacity calculations, complete sets of relativistic distorted wave calculations are carried out for Fe XVII and Fe XVIII to compare with and top-up the 218CC and 276CC BPRM calculations, respectively.
+Bound state levels are matched between BPRM and RDW calculations by comparing the quantum numbers J, π , energy, and cross sections.
+With such level correspondence, BPRM photoionization cross sections in the higher energy region are extended by scaled RDW data, and contributions from other core configurations up to n=6 is added, to examine the effect of convergence over and above the $n \leq 4$ BPRM data.
+Higher bound state levels are also included, with photoionization cross sections due to all core configurations up to n = 6.
+Oscillator strength data corresponding to the additional levels are also topped-up, with contributions from bound-bound and bound-quasibound transitions.

-$^{^+}$ We also note that oscillator strength data for transitions among quasibound positive energy levels are employed for free-free contribution to plasma broadening of autoionizing resonances, discussed in paper RMOP3
+4 We also note that oscillator strength data for transitions among quasibound positive energy levels are employed for free-free contribution to plasma broadening of autoionizing resonances, discussed in paper RMOP3.

 Figure 6.
-The photoionization cross section of the same four levels as in figure 2 are extended to higher energy region and the contribution from other core configurations
+The photoionization cross section of the same four levels as in figure 2 are extended to higher energy region and the contribution from other core configurations with different-n-complex CI is added.
+Blue: BPRM calculation; green: RDW data multiplied by a ratio; red: total photoionization cross section.

-The effects of CI on photoionization cross sections are discussed, including samen-complex and different-n-complexes, showing its significant role in reproducing the background of BPRM cross sections using RDW.
-However, the extensive resonance structures that dominate BPRM photoionization cross sections throughout the energy range considered can not be compared owing to their absence in the RDW data.
+The effects of CI on photoionization cross sections are discussed, including same-n-complex and different-n-complexes, showing its significant role in reproducing the background of BPRM cross sections using RDW.
+However, the extensive resonance structures that dominate the BPRM photoionization cross sections throughout the energy range considered cannot be compared due to their absence in the RDW data.
 Nevertheless, the RDW method may provide useful checks on completeness and convergence of CC-BPRM results.

-We have extensively studied the correspondence and complementarity between BPRM and RDW results with a view to ascertain possible impact on opacities.
-However, the local-thermodynamic-equilibrium (LTE) Mihalas-Hummer-Däppen equation-ofstate valid in stellar interiors yields extremely small occupation probabilities and level populations for the high energy and high (e + ion) spin-angular momenta states nSLJ(discussed in paper P1), implying that the actual effect on opacities would be small.
+We have extensively studied the correspondence and complementarity between BPRM and RDW results with a view to ascertain possible impact on opacity.
+However, the local-thermodynamic-equilibrium (LTE) Mihalas-Hummer-Däppen equation-of-state valid in stellar interiors yields extremely small occupation probabilities and level populations for the high energy and high (e + ion) spin-angular momenta states nSLJ (discussed in RMOP1), implying that the actual effect on opacities would be small.
 Indeed, preliminary opacities calculations indicate that Rosseland Mean Opacities are enhanced by only a few percent <5% (results to be reported elsewhere).